-EXSC 4503 Exercise Prescription 3 credits: 3 hours lecture
+EXSC 4503 Exercise Prescription

 This course will give students the knowledge of how to prescribe and administer fitness exercise for normal populations and special populations such as those who are diabetic, arthritic, obese, have orthopedic impairment or neurological impairment or who are in cardiac rehabilitation.
 Offered: Fall.